In the interest of full disclosure, I feel the need to make a confession: I’ve never really liked revolvers.

 This is a double action revolver chambered in .357 Magnum which means it can also shoot the cheaper and lighter shooting .38 Special as well.

-The gun is based off of Smith & Wesson’s L frame which is what they call their “medium-large” pistols.
+The gun WAS Smith & Wesson’s original L frame which is what they call their “medium-large” pistols.
 It holds 6 rounds but there are also 7 round options and it also has adjustable rear sights.

 First off, this is a heavy gun.